-The Underlying Index is rebalanced semi-annually after market close on the third Friday in March and September.
-Additions to the Underlying Index generally occur only at the time of the semiannual rebalance, but constituents removed from the Parent Index are removed from the Underlying Index simultaneously.
-Apart from scheduled rebalances, the Index Provider or its agents may carry out additional ad hoc rebalances to the Underlying Index in order, for example, to reflect corporate actions or spin-offs.
+The Underlying Index is rebalanced twice a year after the close of trading on the third Friday in June and December.
+Additions to the Underlying Index generally occur only at the time of the semi-annual rebalance, but constituents removed from the S&P 500[®] Index are removed from the Underlying Index simultaneously.
+Apart from scheduled rebalances, the Index Provider or its agents may carry out additional ad hoc rebalances to the Underlying Index in order, for example, to reflect corporate actions or spinoffs.